davidmreed/davidmreed.github.io/_drafts/schedule-reports-as-user.md

 On Classic, one can "Subscribe" to a report, and one can "Schedule Future Runs".
 The nomenclature here is confusing: a Classic "Subscribe" asks Salesforce to notify us if the report's results meet certain thresholds, but it's *not* for regularly receiving copies of the report.
 We're not going to look at this feature.
 "Schedule Future Runs" is equivalent to a report subscription in Lightning and is the feature corresponding to the business problem discussed above.

-FIXME: image here
+FIXME: image here - taken

 On Lightning, we simply have an option to Subscribe.
 There's no Lightning equivalent to the Classic "Subscribe" feature.

-FIXME: image here
+FIXME: image here - taken

 So what happens when we subscribe to a report?